dkarthe/webjeda-blog/_posts/2015-12-23-how-I-manged-to-integrate-polymer-with-github.md

 </paper-card>
 </div>

-This is how the cards looks like.
+This is how the cards look like.